Mo Elewonibi

 Mohammed Thomas David "Mo" Elewonibi (born December 16, 1965) is a Nigerian-Canadian former offensive lineman who played in the National Football League (NFL) and Canadian Football League (CFL).
 He was injured just prior to the end of the first half of the Eagles / Cowboys Divisional Playoff Game on January 7, 1996, and transported off the field on a stretcher with a knee injury.
 It was his final game in the NFL.

-Early years
+Early life

 Elewonibi was born in Lagos, Nigeria and raised in Victoria, British Columbia.
 He attended Victoria High School, where he excelled at soccer and basketball.

 Elewonibi played two years for the Okanagan Sun football club, and was named to the 25 Year All Time Team announced in 2005 to celebrate 25th anniversary of the sun organization.

 College career

 He began his college career at Snow College, in Ephraim, UT, where he first began to play football.
 He transferred to Brigham Young University to finish his college career.
 Mo won the Outland Trophy while at Brigham Young.
 The award is for the country's most outstanding lineman in college football.
 In 1986, during his freshman season at Snow College, Elewonibi was convinced by friends to join the football team despite never having played the game before.
 He quickly impressed the coaches and earned a starting role at guard.
 In 1987, his final year at Snow, he was named second-team all-America, along with all-conference and all-region honors.
 After transferring to BYU in the spring of that year, he played primarily as a backup in 1988, earning one start in a 42–7 win over Colorado State.
 In 1989, his only season as a full-time starter, he captured the Outland Trophy, was named a first-team All-American by Kodak and Walter Camp, and was a second-team All-American selection by The Sporting News.
 He also earned first-team All-WAC honors that season.